-BASES Sport and Exercise Psychology Accreditation Route (SEPAR) is a programme of professional development, skill acquisition and supervised practice designed to ensure that candidates acquire the knowledge, skills, self-development and experience required to achieve BASES Accredited status.
-Those who achieve BASES Accreditation via SEPAR will be eligible for registration with the Health Care Professions Council (HCPC) as a Practitioner Psychologist.
+The purpose of the BASES Sport and Exercise Psychology Accreditation Route (SEPAR) is to ensure that candidates acquire the knowledge, skills, and experience required to be eligible to apply for registration with the Health Care Professions Council (HCPC) as a Practitioner Psychologist.
+Once registered with the HCPC, members are able to use the protected title: Sport and Exercise Psychologist.

 The following document outlines some of the key points for you to consider prior to making an application to help prospective candidates to decide whether the SEPAR is right for them: